lwz7512/lwz7512/README.md

 ### Hi there 👋

-Welcome to visit my github profile, here you can see all my works and open source stuff.
+Welcome to my github profile, here you can see all my side works and open source contributions.

 ### About